Bristol Cars

 Brian recalls the rolling chassis (six at a time) being brought up from Bristol on a double decked trailer pulled by a Land Rover; the full rolling shells being taken away on trailers.
 The part cars mentioned in the Works Instruction above were as a result of the work phasing out.

-Pictured here at the 2007 Helston Motor Show, in Cornwall, is a Bristol 411 (I believe a 411 rather than a 410) that was coach-built at Park Royal.
-In excellent condition, this particular vehicle was once owned by the actor Trevor Howard who apparently had several of the marque.
+Pictured here, in excellent condition, at the 2007 Helston Motor Show, Cornwall, is a Bristol 411 (Series 3) that was coachbuilt at Park Royal and dispatched from the Filton factory on the 9th February 1973 bound for the London dealership.
+This particular vehicle was once owned by the actor Trevor Howard who apparently had several of the marque.

 I am grateful to Thomas Schaumann who has kindly given the following information: